azharshub/calculator/README.md

 - The project is **basic and experimental**, with no issues or pull requests yet.
 - It’s a good starting point if you want to learn about **web-based calculators, Node.js servers, and Dockerization**.
 - Since Mohamed enjoys structured technical learning, this repo could be a neat hands-on exercise to explore **frontend-backend integration** and **container deployment**.

----

-Would you like me to **diagram the architecture** (frontend, backend, Docker container) so you can visualize how the pieces fit together?